humanmade/altis-reusable-blocks/LOCAL-TESTING.md

 ### node-sass Build Issues

-The project uses node-sass 4.12.0, which is old and expects Python 2.
-The Docker setup handles this by:
+The project uses node-sass 4.12.0, which is very old and has compatibility issues:

-- Installing Python 3
-- Setting `PYTHON=/usr/bin/python3` when rebuilding node-sass
+**The build step may fail** on ARM64 (Apple Silicon) because:
+- node-sass 4.12.0 doesn't have pre-built binaries for ARM64
+- Building from source requires old C++ code that doesn't compile on modern systems

+**Solution:**
-- Using `--ignore-scripts` during `yarn install` to skip the initial build
+- The test script uses `--ignore-scripts` during `yarn install` to skip node-sass build
+- The build step is optional and will show a warning if it fails
+- **All critical tests (linting, PHPUnit, PHPCS, ESLint) still run successfully** ✅
+- GitHub Actions (x86_64) should work fine for builds

 ## Files Created